-Disclosure and Barring Service Disclosure / Policy on recruitment of Ex-Offenders
+Criminal Records Disclosure / Policy on recruitment of Ex-Offenders

 The purpose of undertaking a criminal records check is to identify candidates who may be unsuitable to work with children or other vulnerable members of society.
-In accordance with the requirements of the Disclosure and Barring Service, only staff members who work with children or other vulnerable adults will be required to undertake a criminal records disclosure.
+In accordance with the requirements of the Criminal Records Bureau, only staff members who work with children or other vulnerable adults will be required to undertake a criminal records disclosure.

-1. Requirement for Disclosure
+1 Requirement for Disclosure

-All staff employed in a position of trust that involves working with children or vulnerable adults who are or have been resident in the UK are required to undertake either a Standard or an Enhanced Disclosure with the Disclosure and Barring Service.
-This is to ensure that that they have not been barred from or have criminal records that make them unsuitable for working with children or vulnerable adults.
-This check is called a

-Disclosure and there are three levels of disclosure - Basic, Standard and Enhanced.
+All staff employed in a position of trust that involves working with children or vulnerable adults who are or have been resident in the UK are required to undertake either a Standard or an Enhanced Disclosure with the Criminal Records Bureau.
+This is to ensure that they have not been barred from or have criminal records that make them unsuitable for working with children or vulnerable adults.
+This check is called a Disclosure and there are three levels of disclosure - Basic, Standard and Enhanced.
 Standard Disclosures are primarily for positions that involve working with children or vulnerable adults.
-Enhanced Disclosures are primarily for positions that involve regularly caring for, training, supervising or being in sole charge of children or vulnerable adults.
+Enhanced Disclosures are primarily for positions that involve working with children or vulnerable adults.